living wills and trusts living wills and trusts

 A trust, on the other hand, involves the management of assets.
 It allows a trustee to hold and distribute the trustor’s assets according to specified terms.
 Trusts can take effect during one’s lifetime (revocable living trust) or after death (testamentary trust), providing flexibility and control over asset distribution.

 Both living wills and trusts aim to provide clear instructions and reduce confusion.
-Living wills address healthcare decisions and relieve loved ones from making difficult medical choices.
+Living wills can address healthcare decisions and relieve loved ones from making difficult medical choices.
 Trusts ensure that assets are distributed as desired while potentially avoiding probate, thus preserving privacy and minimizing legal costs.

 Living wills focus on medical preferences in incapacitation situations, while trusts manage and distribute assets.
 Together, these tools streamline decision-making processes and protect personal and familial interests.